LAST UPDATED ON: OCTOBER 28, 2024

 Waterfall as a methodology, is not a bad thing.
 In few cases it makes good sense, like to start building construction, where a defined set of steps, when implemented in order, will result in a building.

 Factual work is more like a science experiment.
 You try something, check out the outputs and if it didn't work for you, try some other approach.
 You surely can't do that when constructing a house, but with software or some other product, you can do it every day.
-That's why waterfall didn't work well for software development.
+That's why, when looking at Agile vs Waterfall, the latter often doesn't work well for software development.

 You literally cannot upfront plan the process of discovery.
 The frustration of highly skilled software developers working on Waterfall projects was the tipping point that led to the Agile revolution.